dezhidki/Tommy/README.md

 Some notes about the writer:

+* **The writer does not currently preserve the layout of the original document!** This is to save size and keep things simple for now.
 * Currently the writer doesn't use subkeys for values and instead writes out subtables.
 Thus instead of writing `foo.bar = "foo"` it will write a table `[foo]` with key `bar`.
 * The writer only uses basic strings for complex keys (i.e. no literal strings).